 Conditions of participation:

 The project architect / designer should make the submission.

-All buildings certified as Passive House, Low Energy Building or EnerPHit and commissioning by spring 2020 can participate.
+All buildings certified as Passive House, Low Energy Building or EnerPHit and in use before spring 2020 can participate.

 Districts can participate even if they are still in the development phase.
 The decisive factor here is, above all, an integrated energy supply concept with a focus on energy efficiency.
 The project must also be registered in the Passive House database at: www.passivehouse-database.org.

 All buildings that received an award in one of the previous Passive House Awards (2014 Passive House Award, Architekturpreis 2010 Passivhaus) are excluded from participation.
 The exact competition categories will be determined by the jury depending on the submissions.

 These conditions also apply to the special awards.